tos-network/emo/docs/config.md

 Disable automatic NAT port forwarding (turn off [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play)).

-When not disabled (default), Kubo asks NAT devices (e.g., routers), to open up an external port and forward it to the port Kubo is running on.
-When this works (i.e., when your router supports NAT port forwarding), it makes the local Kubo node accessible from the public internet.
+When not disabled (default), Emo asks NAT devices (e.g., routers), to open up an external port and forward it to the port Emo is running on.
+When this works (i.e., when your router supports NAT port forwarding), it makes the local Emo node accessible from the public internet.

 Default: `false`